from 1500 BCE

 From 1947 children wore school uniform, in an old fashioned style copied from schools before the 1917 Revolution.
 The girls had an everyday version with a brown apron on top of their dress, and a “for best” with a white apron.
 Many children belonged to the Pioneers (a Communist Party youth group - a bit like scouts and guides, but political) and wore red neckscarves to show their membership, like some of the boys in the photograph below.

 To find out about what it was like to live in the Soviet period I recommend you look through this book – the history of a typical apartment in Moscow through the eyes of the children and families who live there.
-The apartment changes from a smart home for just one family in 1902 to a “communal” flat where lots of families lived in one room each, sharing the kitchen and bathroom, and finally to a trendy restaurant in 2002.
+The apartment changes from a smart home for just one family in 1902 to a “communal” flat in the Soviet period where lots of families lived in one room each, sharing the kitchen and bathroom.
+After the Communist period the apartment was converted to a trendy restaurant in 2002.
 You can trace people's lives, children's favourite toys and other household objects over 100 years.

 "The Apartment" by Alexandra Litvina, illus.
 Anna Desnitskaya, trans.
 Antonina W. Bouis.
 Abrams Books for Young Readers 2016